PratikCreates/NeuroScroll/README.md

 3. **Browse Normally**: Watch videos as you usually would

 4. **View Insights**: Check your metrics in the popup or click "Advanced Stats" for detailed analysis
+5. **Check History**: Navigate to the History page to see past session data

-5. **Export Data**: Download your data as CSV for personal tracking
+6. **Export Data**: Download your data as CSV for personal tracking